dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 <img src='/images/dl_project/steps.png' width="50%"/>
 </p>

-1. Planning & Project Setup
+1. Planning & Project setup

 In this first step, we lay out what are the goals of the project.
 We determine what the requirement the project needs and make sure have enough resources allocated for the project.